 The last date to officially withdraw from any nursing course is when 80% of the course is completed.
 If a student withdraws from a course prior to the deadline they will receive a grade of "WP" (Withdraw Passing) or "WF" (Withdraw Failing), consistent with the student's progress to that point.
+The "WP" and/or "WF" grades will not be included in the cumulative grade point average.
 Withdrawal after the official deadline will result in a grade of "F" which is included in the cumulative grade point average.
-For science and general education courses taught at other colleges, SECON must follow their withdrawal policy.
+Withdrawal from any SUNY Poly science and/or general education courses, SECON must follow their withdrawal policy.